Kep, Cambodia

 If you are thinking about moving to Kep, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kep can vary greatly depending on the type and location of the property.
 For a standard apartment in the city center, the monthly rent can be quite affordable.
 However, for a larger, more luxurious villa or house, especially those with sea views or in prime locations, the cost can be significantly higher.
-It's also possible to purchase property in Kep, with prices again varying widely based on size, location, and the overall condition of the property," wrote a member in Cambodia.
+It's also possible to purchase property in Kep, with prices again varying widely based on size, location, and the overall condition of the property," remarked one expat who made the move to Cambodia.

 Where should I setup a bank account in Kep?